No Brake Fluid to Rear Brake when Bleeding: Why? How to Fix?

 Solution:

 To diagnose the proportional valve, you must disconnect it from the system and use a sprayer to pass fluid through.
-The sprayer should be filled with a clean generic fluid that will be squatted through the four openings of the valve.
+Fill the sprayer with a clean generic fluid that will be squirted through the four openings of the valve.
+If the fluid passes through all the openings, then the issue isn’t the proportional valve.
+However, if the fluid fails to pass through one opening, it indicates that you need a replacement part.

 Something wrong happened to Bleed Screws